-The Wayne College Lady Warriors intercollegiate basketball team completed a successful 1998-99 season by finishing second in the Ohio Regional Campus Conference and winning the State Regional Campus tournament.
-The Lady Warriors also won the State Regional Campus championship in 1991-92 and 1997-98.
+The Wayne College Lady Warriors intercollegiate basketball team completed a successful 2001-02 season, placing third overall in the conference.
+In 1998-99, the Lady Warriors finished second in the Ohio Regional Campus Conference.
+The team won the State Regional Campus championship in 1997-98 and also in 1991-92.